 Although I have heard numerous complaints from “purists” regarding the way the counters were positioned (mostly about how “untrue” and “non-historic” it is), I can see a certain logic behind the decision: nowadays, when a mechanical chronograph is more of a toy than a tool (as is the inevitable tachymeter scale on the inner bezel flange,) people mostly use the instrument in order to measure relatively short time intervals that rarely exceed more than five or ten minutes and quite rarely at that (something tells me that using the watch as an egg timer could be considered a waste of money even by die-hard fans of the Pomodoro productivity technique) and with this sort of use you would want the minutes display to take the most visible place on the dial with the hours indicator being moved to a more, well, secondary position.

 The legibility, as you can see on the photos, is really good for a classic chronograph.
-The blacked-out hands and hour markers with portions of white Superluminova on them look very high-contrast over the silver background, ditto the black chronograph hands, as well as the small seconds indicator at six o’clock.
+The blacked-out hands and hour markers with portions of white Superluminova on them look very high-contrast over the silver background, ditto the black chronograph hands, as well as the small second’s indicator at six o’clock.
 As you can see, the Swiss brand even decided to further visually differentiate the chronograph indicators from the rest of the pack using red tips on the pointers themselves, as well as red sectors on the tiny chapter rings.
-The date aperture is predictably tiny, but is still large enough even for double-digit numerals to be easily readable even by persons with not that stellar eyesight.
+The date aperture is predictably tiny but is still large enough even for double-digit numerals to be easily readable even by persons with not that stellar eyesight.

 Oh, and the overall “three-dimensional” look and feel of the dial plate with its applied indices and the secondary luminous dots over them make the watch look even classier.
 Well, that’s something that must be expected in this price range, I suppose.

-Perhaps, the only thing that disappoints me here (well, just a tiny bit) is the lack of a “day of week” function that could have made the watch even more useful for a person constantly preoccupied by their own thoughts, but, again, you can’t have everything, right?
+Perhaps, the only thing that disappoints me here (well, just a tiny bit) is the lack of a “day of week” function that could have made the watch even more useful for a person constantly preoccupied with their own thoughts, but, again, you can’t have everything, right?

 Swiss engineers decided to employ the IWC Caliber 69370 automatic movement to power this model.
 As the name implies, this is a version of their relatively new Cal.
 69000 base movement that was introduced back in 2015.
 Designed to animate their entry-level wristwatches, this simple movement has been gradually replacing the legendary ETA 775x family of blank calibers as the brand’s overall push to stop relying on third-party mechanisms and go completely in-house.